Rizzeol/rohitable/content/about/index.md

   - REST API
 ---

 Hello!
-I'm Rohit, a 3rd year Computer Science student at [Jacobs University, Bremen](https://www.jacobs-university.de).
-I work as part-time Software Engineer a young startup called [Digital Guest Solutions](https://guest-solutions.com) based in Oldenburg, Germany.
+I'm Rohit, Computer Science Graudate from [Jacobs University, Bremen](https://www.jacobs-university.de).
 I enjoy building things that live on the internet and serve people.
 I develop exceptional websites and web apps that provide interactive interfaces with efficient and modern backends.

-I have keen interested in Computer Vision, Automation and Robotics and working my way through University.
+I have keen interested in solving real life problems with modern technologies.
+My have deep interest in startup ecosystem and how we can solve existing problems with an agile startup.
+I like doing robotics and automation stuffs and consider it my hobby :)

-I am currently writing my thesis at [Institute of Space Systems - German Space Center, Bremen](https://www.dlr.de/irs/en/desktopdefault.aspx/tabid-11286/#gallery/27786).
-I am working on Control Environment Agrilculture Systems research.
+I am very passionate aobut space.
+I wrote my thesis at [Institute of Space Systems - German Space Center, Bremen](https://www.dlr.de/irs/en/desktopdefault.aspx/tabid-11286/#gallery/27786).
+I was working on Control Environment Agrilculture Systems research.
+It is fascinating to learn how we can grow food in space environment.

 I am always excited about learning new technologies.
 I think, skill to learn something is important than knowing something already.
 So, Happy Learning !!